 LOCATION '2024/06';

-- All files under
+- Add all files under

-~/log/2024/06are included in thedate_part = '2024-06'partition. - A partition can be bound to only one
+~/log/2024/06to thedate_part = '2024-06'partition. - A partition can only be bound to one

 Dropping a partition: